Dunking (biscuit): Etiquette and style

-While modern day dunking has its origins in 16th century naval history, it wasn't until the 19th century and the emergence of afternoon tea in the early Victorian era that Great Britain began to regard biscuits as something to be dunked in tea, a British custom that was later exported around the globe.
+While modern day dunking has its origins in 16th century naval history, it was not until the 19th century and the emergence of afternoon tea in the early Victorian era that Great Britain began to regard biscuits as something to be dunked in tea, a British custom that was later exported around the globe.
 Different cultures have different attitudes toward biscuit dunking.
 Historically in British high society, dunking was frowned upon and generally seen as children's or working class fashion.
 However, Queen Victoria herself was said to enjoy dunking her biscuits, a German custom from her younger days.
 In 2007, a tea room in Brighton, England, banned dunking on its premises.

 In the United States, the act took on a marketing purpose for doughnut sellers in the 1930s.
 They formed the National Dunking Association, which prompted members to follow "rules for dunking" and used the association to market their products.